Skip to content

 Endpoint: POST /api/v1/workers/jobs/{job_id}/complete

 Description: Submit successful job completion with results.
+Supports both plaintext and encrypted result modes.

 import time